BabakMehrabi/IMDB_Dataset_Sentiment_Analysis/README.md

 There are two jupyter notebooks, to be run on the kaggle platform, as the dataset is already available there.

-If a notebook is run on kaggle, the dataset must be added to the path, which can easily be done on kaggle platform.
+If a notebook is run on kaggle, the dataset must be added to the path, which can easily be done on the kaggle platform.
 If it is meant to be run on a local machine, the dataset could be downloaded from the following link:

 https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews